 Iron railings with many spirals decorate the stairs (photo).

-high or low pressure, arrangement of the sunflower cores, @, bimetal thermometer,
+area of high or low pressure, arrangement of the sunflower cores, @, bimetal

-bishop staff, Brittany sign, circles of a sea-eagle, climbs, clockwise
+thermometer, bishop staff, Brittany sign, circles of a sea-eagle, climbs,

-rotating lactic acid, clouds of smoke, coil, coil spring, corkscrew, creepers
+clockwise rotating lactic acid, clouds of smoke, coil, coil spring, corkscrew,

-(plants), curl, depression in meteorology, disc of Festós, double
+creepers (plants), curl, depression in meteorology, disc of Festós,

 rays in the magnetic longitudinal field, electrons in cyclotron, Exner